Slovo: Russian Sign Language Dataset: Related Work

 \subsection{Others Sign Language Datasets.}

-Since RSL is significantly different from other sign languages, we describe only notable SL datasets, comparing them according to the main specific features of the domain.
-Many of reviewed datasets are not diverse in signers: RWTH-BOSTON-400~\cite{dreuw2008benchmark} were recorded by only 4 speakers, LSE-Sign~\cite{lse} -- by two sign language natives, LSA64~\cite{lsa} -- by 10 non-expert signers, and GSLC -- by 6.
+Since RSL differs from other sign languages, we describe only notable SL datasets, comparing them according to the main specific features of the domain.
+Many of reviewed datasets are not diverse in signers: RWTH-BOSTON-400~\cite{dreuw2008benchmark} were recorded by only 5 speakers, LSE-Sign~\cite{lse} -- by two sign language natives, LSA64~\cite{lsa} -- by 10 non-expert signers, and GSLC -- by 6 signers.
 Besides, LSE-Sign was recorded within one week to minimize the diversity of the signer's appearance.
 Others tried to make more heterogeneous datasets.
-MS-ASL~\cite{msasl} and WLASL2000~\cite{wlasl} are the most extensive publicly available ASL datasets, and their videos were produced by 222 and 47 signers, respectively.
+MS-ASL~\cite{msasl} and WLASL2000~\cite{wlasl} are the most extensive publicly available ASL datasets, and their videos were produced by 222 and 119 signers, respectively.
 The AUTSL dataset~\cite{autosl} was recorded with 20 backgrounds, including indoor and outdoor scenes and with different angles.
 The reviewed datasets differ in the goal of creating and choosing the domain of signs.
 For example, The RWTH-PHOENIXWeather corpus~\cite{rwth-phoenix} contains SL recordings from the German TV station PHOENIX.
-Low resolution and frame rate are due to the TV station's broadcast method.
 The more typical variant to choose a sign basket is to collect it from the frequently daily-used signs like in AUTSL~\cite{autosl}.